kimizhu/CapsToOps0129_ATA/CapsToOps0129_ATA/v1/Topic/Setting_ATA_Alerts.md

 ---
-description: na
-keywords: na
 title: Setting ATA Alerts
-search: na
 ms.custom:
   - ATA
-ms.date: na
 ms.prod: identity-ata
+ms.reviewer: na
+ms.suite: na
 ms.technology:
   - security
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: 14cb7513-5dc8-49cb-b3e0-94f469c443dd
-ms.author: rkarlin@microsoft.com
+ms.author: Rkarlin
 ---
 # Setting ATA Alerts
 ATA can alert you when it detects a suspicious activity, either by email or by using ATA event forwarding and forwarding the event to your SIEM/syslog server.
 If you enable either or both of these types of alerts, you can set the following for them.